-I Missed Married Women In The Bible Who Gave Their Husbands Their Maids As Side Chicks – Freeze
+I Missed Married Women In The Bible Who Gave Their Husbands Their Maids As Side Chicks – Freeze Reacts

 Daddy Freeze is at it again ooo.
 But come to think of it, what he is saying is true and it is written in the bible too.
 In those days, married women are not selfish like today’s women who cannot even dare see their man with another woman.

-Freeze says he misses those women in the bible ooo who use to give their maids to their husbands as side chicks.
+Freeze reacted to Wale Gate’s post and says he misses those women in the bible ooo who use to give their maids to their husbands as side chicks.
 See what he wrote on his Instagram post even mentioning their names self.
 So if you are in doubt, go read it yourself.

+Read Also: Nigeria Is No Longer A Nation, It Is Now An Abattoir – Former Presidential Aide, Reno Omokri

 [email protected] is officially not well 😂😂😂😂 – But come to think of it…..Let me name a few.
 Sarah, Leah and Rachael…..